Graduate Program Completion Checklist

 9) Transfer credit – Should your department approve transfer credit to be brought in to fulfill your program course requirements at ESU, then your department must notify the Graduate Office as to which courses are being brought in from which universities and replacing which ESU courses on your program of study as outlined on your graduate degree plan.
 The following guidelines for transfer credit must be met before the credit will be approved by the Graduate Dean for inclusion in your program of study:

-- No more than 9 semester hours of credit may be transferred into an ESU program requiring fewer than 40 hours of graduate coursework, or 15 hours into an ESU program requiring 40 or more hours of graduate coursework.
+- No more than nine (9) semester hours of credit may be transferred into an ESU program requiring fewer than 40 hours of graduate coursework, or fifteen (15) hours into an ESU program requiring 40 or more hours of graduate coursework.
 Individual program may reduce this limit at their discretion.

-- Official transcripts of all transfer work must be on file in the Graduate School before the work can be included in your degree plan.
+- Official transcripts of all transfer work must be on file in the Graduate School prior to submitting degree plans.
+Courses must be current or within 7 years timeframe.

-- The transfer work must be applicable toward a graduate degree at the university at which the course was taken.
+- The transfer credit must be applicable toward a graduate degree at the university at which the course work was taken.

 - Only graduate work from accredited universities will be considered for transfer.

 11) Diplomas – Once all degrees have been conferred, diplomas are processed for mailing.
-If the diploma/graduation/commencement fee of $15.00 has been paid and there are no holds on your records, your diploma will be mailed to you at the address you have provided for us on your Commencement Response Card (see graduation checklist letter.)
+If there are no holds on your records, your diploma will be mailed to you at the address you have provided for us on your Commencement Response Card (see graduation checklist letter.)